robjg/oddjob/README.txt

   to a nested Oddjob as is, and not wrapped as an ArooaValue.
 - Validate changes in Designer before closing the dialog so changes aren't lost if there is a problem.
+- Changed Iconic interface to just use ImageIcon instead of a bespoke wrapper class.

 Still To Do for 1.2.0
 ---------------------